Milka Duno: 2007

 On March 23, 2007, Duno and her Grand Am Series team, SAMAX Motorsport, sponsored by CITGO, announced that they acquired the equipment to run a 10 race IndyCar series schedule in 2007, including the Indianapolis 500.
-It was also announced that Duno will no longer run a full schedule in the Grand Am series.
+It was also announced that Duno would no longer run a full schedule in the Grand Am series.

 On April 26, 2007, Duno successfully passed her IRL rookie test at Kansas Speedway.
 When Duno made the field for the Kansas Lottery Indy 300 (also held at Kansas Speedway) on April 29, 2007, it marked the first time in North American open wheel history that three women (Duno, Danica Patrick and Sarah Fisher) ran in the same race.
-Duno stayed out of trouble after qualifying last in the 21-car field and finished 14th.
+Duno stayed out of trouble after qualifying last in the 21-car field and finished fourteenth.

 On May 6, 2007, Duno successfully completed her rookie test for the Indianapolis 500 race.
 This 91st running of the "Indy 500" was the first where three women were included in the 33-car field.
 Duno qualified on May 19, and her speed held through Bump Day.
 Duno was one of two rookie drivers competing in the Race.
 She crashed out of the race on lap 65 and finished 31st.

 2008

 SAMAX chose not to return to the IndyCar Series in 2008.
-Duno signed with Dreyer & Reinbold Racing for another partial season schedule (11 races) also sponsored by Citgo.
+Duno signed with Dreyer & Reinbold Racing for another partial season schedule (eleven races) also sponsored by Citgo.
 While practicing and racing alongside veteran teammate and former Indy 500 winner Buddy Rice, throughout the season, Duno began to show a bit of improvement.
-Townsend Bell was signed as the driver of the Dreyer & Reinbold #23 during the seven races Milka was not scheduled to drive it.
+Townsend Bell was signed as the driver of the Dreyer & Reinbold No. 23 during the seven races Duno was not scheduled to drive it.

-Milka qualified for her second Indianapolis 500 on the second weekend (due to the second day of qualifications being rained out) and finished 19th.
+Milka qualified for her second Indianapolis 500 on the second weekend (due to the second day of qualifications being rained out) and finished nineteenth.
 She was the highest finishing female, as Danica Patrick and Sarah Fisher placed 22nd and 24th, respectively.
 Although all three women were involved in accidents during the race, Duno was able to reenter the race after her car was moved to the pits, thus making her the only woman running at the end.

 2009

-Duno returned to Dreyer & Reinbold for the 2009 season driving another part–time schedule (9 races) after driving in the Indy Racing League's pre–season open test at Homestead-Miami Speedway for Newman/Haas/Lanigan Racing.
-Darren Manning, Tomas Scheckter, and Roger Yasukawa also drove the #23 car when Duno was not racing.
-She had a best finish of 16th and finished 24th in points.
+Duno returned to Dreyer & Reinbold for the 2009 season driving another part–time schedule (nine races) after driving in the Indy Racing League's pre–season open test at Homestead-Miami Speedway for Newman/Haas/Lanigan Racing.
+Darren Manning, Tomas Scheckter, and Roger Yasukawa also drove the No. 23 car when Duno was not racing.
+She had a best finish of sixteenth and finished 24th in points.

 Duno was also among a record number of nine women to participate in ARCA testing in December 2009 at Daytona International Speedway.